ngokevin/zamboni/docs/api/topics/ratings.rst

             }
         }

+    :param has_flagged: whether the authenticated user has already flagged this review.
+                        Parameter not present in anonymous requests.
+    :type has_flagged: boolean
     :param is_author: whether the authenticated user is the author of the rating.
                       Parameter not present in anonymous requests.
     :type is_author: boolean

     :status 200: success.